-- If you book a round trip flight, please note the following about your return date: You will not know your final exam schedule until about the first of April.
+• If you book a round trip flight, please note the following about your return date: You will not know your final exam schedule until about the first of April.
 The last day you can stay in Norwich is June1- this should be your default return date.
 Please DO NOT assume that you will be able to return earlier than this date.
-Students who have booked return flights without consulting their exam schedule have had to change the return date of their flight to avoid missing exams. - If you book a one-way flight, you can make return travel arrangements using one of the many travel agencies in the city center.
+Students who have booked return flights without consulting their exam schedule have had to change the return date of their flight to avoid missing exams.

+• If you book a one-way flight, you can make return travel arrangements at the Student Union Travel Shop on the UEA campus.
 However, due to the high cost of one-way tickets, it is generally preferable to purchase a round-trip ticket with a date change option.
 Please see the guidelines above about when to book your return flight.

-Contact Information: Group Flight Details: Pam Devlin - pdevlin@advantagency.com Phone #: 315-471-2222
+Contact Information: Group Flight Details: Pam Devlin - pdevlin@advantagency.com Phone #: 1-800-788-1980.